 You can feel safe talking to this person.

 How long does the call typically last?

 The length depends on the circumstances and severity of your call.
 In most cases, it lasts however long it takes to help you feel more safe and stable.
-It will be different for every person and every situation.
+It will be different for every person and every situation, Samarian said.